 If Italian food is your personal fave, Downtown Culver City’s Ugo’s happy hour menu brings a bit of everything to the table.
 Available Monday through Friday from 2:30 p.m. to 6:30 p.m. the menu includes $9 starters like Portobello Fries, Neapolitan Pizzas for $11 and small plates such as Calamari, Meatballs to pasta served in a bread bowl for $12.
 Well drinks, wine and beers run $7-$8 and fancier sips like a Negroni or Aperol Spritz will only cost you $9.

 Downtown Los Angeles

-Chef Neal Fraser’s modern American restaurant Redbird is offering a happy hour menu at the bar where everything is $10.
-On Wednesday through Friday from 5 to 7 p.m. guests can mix and match craft cocktails while sampling elevated bar bites like scallop crudo in a passionfruit yuzu and duck wings with hot sauce beurre blanc.
+Chef Neal Fraser’s modern American restaurant Redbird is offering a happy hour menu at the bar where everything is $11-$15.
+On Wednesday through Friday from 5 to 7 p.m. guests can mix and match craft cocktails while sampling elevated bar bites from crudo to crispy duck wings.

 LOAM at Ace Hotel DTLA hosts a “Golden Hour” every Wednesday through Sunday from 4 to 6 p.m.
 Diners can feast on $1.50 oysters, $5 deviled eggs and $10 burgers.
 On the beverage side guests can take advantage of $10 specialty cocktails, $8 house wine and $6 draft beers.